ClickerNZ/ED_Enhanced_T16000/README.md

 - Thrustmaster T16000L or T16000M FCS flight stick...
 - Thrustmaster TWCS Throttle

-If you have either of the following compatible rudder pedals, they too will work with this script and the script will NOT ABORT if you don't;
+If you have either of the following compatible rudder pedals, they too will work with this script
+(the script will not abort if you don't)

 - TFRPRudder
 - TFRPHARudder